JulianSchubel/config_parser/README.md

 ## Usage

-Given a config file as below:
+Given a config file my\_config.cfg with contents as below:

 ```
 [SECTION A]